 6 part nature series for National Geographic from Keo films – working title The Gathering Storm

+This immersive series was filmed with over a thousand cameras by the very people who’s lives are affected on a daily basis by some of the worst weather our planet has to offer.
 My role focused on gaining access to companies and individuals in a rarely seen world, the ‘dirty jobs’ off-shore who must face extreme weather at sea.
-Thanks to a successful pitch and greenlight, this series is now filming.
+Thanks to a successful pitch and greenlight, this series premiered in 2020.

 Made in Great Britain – BBC2 6 part series from DSP